brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 ## Tips and Tools for Asking for Support

-Once you know which Supporter you want to talk to about what, contact whoever is in the relevant Supporter role in relation to you and practice:
+Once you know which Supporter you want to talk to about what, contact whoever is in the relevant Supporter role in relation to you.
+Try to practice the following steps:
-1. Making a clearly scoped request.
-For example, including a brief overview of the context and specifying a requested format and timeline for support can help Supporters make informed decisions about their capacity for providing the requested support.
-Example formats:
+1. Make a direct request.
+Briefly outlining the scope of the request can help Supporters make informed decision about providing the requested support (see Example Requests below).

-> "Hi, thanks for being my care supporter.
-Can we arrange a 15 min call in the next few days?
-I'd like to talk through my experience of how a recent Crew meeting was facilitated if possible.

->  “Hi, are you available for a 30 min calls this week as my Brassica accountability supporter?
-I had a tense verbal exchange at a recent Crew meeting.
-I have talked to my care supporter already and would now like help to think about what I could have done differently in that situation.”

-> "Hi, thanks for the care support earlier.
-I've talked to my accountability supporter and heard about how my actions may have contributed to the situation I expressed frustration about last we talked.
-I want to resolve the tensions my actions have contributed to but have lingering feelings of defensiveness.
-Can we arrange another 10 min call this week for me to express those feelings before I talk to others on the crew?"

-2. Choosing an appropriate form of [structured-discussion](https://hackmd.io/@IntentionalRelationships/metacommunication) together (see Tips & Tools below).

-3. Taking a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) to check that everyone has capacity to give the conversation the appropriate level of attention prior to starting.
+2. Take a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) to check that everyone has capacity to give the conversation the appropriate level of attention prior to starting the discussion.
 If anyone does not have capacity, set another time to reconvene.

+3. Confirm the time-container (e.g., 20 mins) and choose an appropriate form of [structured-discussion](https://hackmd.io/@IntentionalRelationships/metacommunication) together (see Tips & Tools below).

 ## Tips & Tools for Responding to Care Support Requests